Founder & Lead Editor

 Style and Versatility

-Okay, let's talk about the look.
-For years, the Air Monarch was the punchline of footwear jokes.
-It was the shoe of the suburban dad at the grill.
-But you know what?
-Fashion is cyclical.
-The "Dad Shoe" trend turned the Monarch's weaknesses—its bulk, its aggressive paneling, its whiteness—into strengths.
+Okay, the look.
+For years, the Air Monarch was the punchline of sneaker jokes.
+It was the suburban-dad-at-the-grill shoe.
+But fashion is cyclical, and the “Dad Shoe” trend turned the Monarch’s “flaws” into strengths: the bulk, the aggressive paneling, the whiteness.

 Aesthetically, it's a tank.
 It screams "90s athletic."
 It pairs ironically well with wide-leg trousers or unironically well with cargo shorts.